runtimejs/runtime/docs/code-style-exceptions.md

 ## Assigning to functions parameters

-You cannot *reassign* functions parameters, but you can assign to *properties of* function parameters.
+You cannot reassign *functions parameters*, but you can assign to *properties of* function parameters.
 ```js
 // yes
 const demo = (myObject) => {